khalid-hussain/shaheen/chap6.md

 Abu Dawood reached Badr bin Mughira before the soldiers and narrated the tale of his servant's execution in a manner that only but impressed him.
-However, when Bashir Bin Hassan got to know about the incident he appeared perplexed for a while.
+However, when Bashir bin Hassan got to know about the incident he appeared perplexed for a while.
 However, Abu Dawood opened the topic with him and cleared all his doubts.